whitfin/cachex/docs/management/limiting-caches.md

 )
 ```

 This will spawn a cache hook to continually prune your cache periodically, based on the options you provided.
 You can pass options for `Cachex.prune/3` as the second element of the `args` tuple, and customize the hook itself in the third element.
-Currently the only supported parameter for the hook is `:frequency`, which defaults to `1000` (one second).
+Currently the only supported parameter for the hook is `:frequency`, which defaults to `3000` (three seconds).
 Please see the documentation for an updated list of supported configuration.

 If you need more exact timing you can opt to use `Cachex.Limit.Evented` rather than `Cachex.Limit.Scheduled`, which will react to hook events inside a cache instead of running on a schedule: